Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Conclusion and Future Work

 As to future work, there is still much to do.
 Firstly, we know many organizations such as IBM that run large in-house ecosystems where, behind firewalls, thousands of programmers build software using a private GitHub system.
 It would be insightful to see if our techniques work for such ``private'' GitHub networks.
-Secondly, our results are good but not perfect.
-Table~\ref{tbl:med_mre} shows that while our median results are good, some prediction tasks are harder than others (e.g. open issues, commits, and star).
-Also, Table~\ref{tbl:med_sa} shows that further improvements are possible.
-The DE algorithm used in this paper is essentially Storn's 1997 version and there are many more recent variants of that algorithm that could be useful~\cite{wu2018ensemble,das2016recent}.
-As to more indicators, there are more practices from real-world business-level cases to explore, collecting additional features would be helpful to find more useful indicators of more practices (e.g. ``No Regression'' and ``zero internal boundry'' in Linux Kernel Practices~\cite{linuxkernel}).
-Another thing to try here might be deep learning.
-Normally we might not recommend slow algorithms like deep neural networks for reasoning over 1,600+ projects.
-But since our datasets are relatively small, that there might be ways to short cut the usual learning cycle.
-For example, suppose we found that our 1,600+ projects cluster into (say) just a handful of different project types.
-In that case, the target for deep learning models could be very small and fast to process.
+Secondly, our results still have large space to improve.
+Some prediction tasks are harder than others (e.g. commits, closed PR).
+In our study, DE has shown good prediction performance comparing to other methods, exploring other evolutionary algorithms~\cite{wu2018ensemble,das2016recent} on different learners (e.g. random forest) or applying auto-sklearn~\cite{feurer2019auto} could be useful and might bring even better results.

-Lastly, the GitHub project health literature offers many more targets for this kind of reasoning (e.g. the programmer assessment metrics used by Bao et al.~\cite{bao2019large}).
-Our results seem to indicate that the law of large numbers could apply to GitHub.
-If so, then there should be many more things we can readily predict about open source projects (not just the targets listed in \tbl{feature}).
+Further, as to more indicators, there are more practices from real-world business-level cases to explore.
+In our survey, some of the participants mentioned other features they think are relevant to open source project health, we will assess their opinions to find more indicators.
+Also, it would be worth trying if we can derive more effective sophisticated health indicators, such as: